A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

 Antigua is the most famous Guatemalan town for Spanish immersion programs, but it’s also the most touristic – meaning you might meet more gringos than locals, and that’s no bueno for your language immersion.

-Instead, go for Quetzaltenango (nicknamed Xela, “shay-la,” even by the locals), which also has lots of language immersion programs, many of which offer homestays, but it’s further from the beaten path (AKA more fun).
+Instead, go for Quetzaltenango (nicknamed Xela, “shay-la,” by the locals), which also has lots of language immersion programs, many of which offer homestays.
+It’s further from the beaten path than Antigua (AKA more fun).

 I went to Celas Maya Spanish School for a couple of weeks and loved it – sitting in a beautiful, plant-filled courtyard every day, studying with a personal tutor.